- Run by Frontier Economics.

-- Aims to explore whether GPs who are involved in training, commissioning and other initiatives achieve better outcomes for patients with long-term conditions, as well as cost savings through fewer unplanned hospital admissions.
+- Aimed to explore whether GPs who are involved in training, commissioning and other initiatives achieve better outcomes for patients with long-term conditions, as well as cost savings through fewer unplanned hospital admissions.

-- Will measure GP engagement with training, commissioning, new technologies and new drugs, and examine the effect on outcomes for patients with diabetes, dementia and cancer.
+- Measured GP engagement with training, commissioning, new technologies and new drugs, and examined the effect on outcomes for patients with diabetes, dementia and cancer.

-- participation in GP with Special Interest programmes
+- participation in GP with Special Interest (GPSI) programmes

 - participation in other training